Yiming992/Deep-Learning/SWATS/README.md

 # SWATS
-This project is about implementing SWATS optimizer as described in this paper https://arxiv.org/pdf/1712.07628.pdf
+This project is about implementing SWATS optimizer as described in this paper https://arxiv.org/pdf/1712.07628.pdf.
+Note: this implemnetation is still in testing phase, and updates will be made in the future
 ## What's in this repo
 * SWATS.py: Implementation for SWATS as a tensorflow optimizer object
 * Pyramid.py: Implementation for the 110-layer PyramidNet as described in this paper https://arxiv.org/abs/1610.02915.
 Performance of the SWATS optimizer will be evaluated by training the 110-layer PyramidNet on cifar-10 as in the original paper